PeterShinners/comp/design/type.md

 language.

 - Shapes are like simple structures that define a schema for structures
-- Functions are operations that take a fixed shape to create new data
-- Blocks are deferred structures, like lightweight functions that do not need arguments.
+- Blocks are deferred structures generated from an input
+- Functions are just blocked assigned to a namespace
-- Tags are predefined enumerations that define a hierharchy.
-Tags are used as both values and as shapes.
+- Tags are predefined hierarchical enumerations that can also be external handles.
-- Handles allow access to external resources like files, network, other languages, or anything outside control of the Comp language.
-- Id is a special value that has no value but defines uniqueness among objects

 The type system embodies principles that prevent common programming
 frustrations: